m-alani/portfolio_workshops/README.md

 ## Updates

-* Now that workshop 1 is done, you can find information about it inside the folder (conviniently named) "Workshop1".
+* Now that workshop 1 is done, you can find information about it inside the folder (conveniently named) "Workshop1".
 We hope that the workshop was useful, and wish to see you in workshop 2!
 * Location and time set for workshop 2! check the details below.
+* Information, sample documents, and links for workshop 2 is up inside "Workshop2" folder.
+Check it out!
+* Location and time set for workshop 3! check the details below.

 -----

 ## Q & A

 **Q** Who are the targeted audience of these workshops?